besser82/libxcrypt/README.md

 implies `--disable-obsolete-api`.
-Security-conscious environments without backward compatibility constraints are encouraged to use `--enable-hashes=strong`, which enables only the hash functions that are strong enough to be safe for newly hashed passwords.
+Security-conscious environments without backward compatibility constraints are encouraged to use `--enable-hashes=strong`, which enables only the hash functions that are definitely strong enough to be safe for newly hashed passwords.

 The original implementation of the SUNMD5 hashing algorithm has a bug, which is mimicked by libxcrypt to be fully compatible with hashes